By Joe Elvin

 You should give this to your new employer or Jobcentre Plus so they can start deducting the correct amount of income tax from your pay or benefits straight away.

-If you do not have a P45 to give a new employer when you start work (for example, because this is your first job, you're starting a second job, you've lost it or you have not been working or claiming benefits recently), your employer will instead ask you to complete a starter checklist so that the correct tax can be deducted from your pay.
+If you do not have a P45 to give to a new employer when you start work (for example, because this is your first job, you're starting a second job, you've lost it or you have not been working or claiming benefits recently), your employer will instead ask you to complete a starter checklist so that the correct tax can be deducted from your pay.

 The P46 was replaced with the starter checklist on 6 April 2014.
 If you left your last job before this date, you will still need to fill out a starter checklist, regardless of whether you have a P45.